Coordinator: Augusto Sampaio

-In the Internet of Things (IoT) paradigm, middleware platforms have been used as underlying infrastructure to ease application development.
+In the Internet of Things (IoT) paradigm, middleware platforms have been used as an underlying infrastructure to ease application development.
 FIWARE is a platform that has stood out in such a scenario as an open, extensible solution for developing IoT applications by making use of generic components and a standardized API.
 However, it allows integrating only devices with native connection to the Internet, thus requiring adaptations to integrate those that do not have this capability.
-On the other hand, the KNoT platform allows virtualizing physical devices that do not have IP connection, with minimal development effort.
-In this context, this project aims to provide an integrated environment supported by a middleware infrastructure to ease application development, allowing to use several types of devices to compose smart city applications.
+On the other hand, the KNoT platform allows virtualizing physical devices that do not have an IP connection, with minimal development effort.
+In this context, this project aims to provide an integrated environment supported by a middleware infrastructure to ease application development, allowing to use of several types of devices to compose smart city applications.
 The environment will be explored in a case study in public safety, encompassing 2 UFRN/UFPE/CESAR information provided by different sources (as cameras and sensors) and citizen participation.

 Improving the Energy Efficiency of Android Mobiles Applications

 Energy consumption is an important problem in software development, especially for mobile devices, a fundamental component of smart city infrastructures.
 There are many different ways to reduce the energy consumption of an application, from controlling usage of devices’ sensors to choosing the most appropriate data structure.
 This information is spread throughout vendor manuals, discussion forums, scientific papers, and other sources.
 In this proposal, we aim to develop an intelligent virtual assistant (IVA) to centralize the validated knowledge produced by researchers and specialists in software energy efficiency, with a focus on Android apps.
 Using an IVA should lower the complexity of saving energy in app development, supporting even novice developers in building energy-efficient apps.